 If All Else Fails…

 Conventional pharmaceuticals for anxiety work well for some people, though not for everyone.
 Some are affected by side effects or don’t see as many benefits as they hoped.
-One alternative therapy to traditional medication is supplements.
+One alternative therapy to traditional medicine is supplements.

 Usually composed of a combination of herbs, vitamins, and other natural compounds, these supplements can have a positive impact on anxiety sufferers by filling dietary and chemical deficiencies in the body and brain.
 Consult your doctor or a holistic health practitioner to find out if there is a supplement(s) that could be a good option for you.